psaris/mm/README.md

 ## Algorithm Selection

-We can then choose an algorithm (say Knuth's minimax algorithm that is guaranteed to win in 5 moves) and and an initial guess "1122", and we can see how the algorithm performs:
+We can then choose an algorithm (say Knuth's minimax algorithm that is guaranteed to win in 5 moves) and an initial guess "1122", and we can see how the algorithm performs:

 ```
 q)show .mm.summary each .mm.game[.mm.onestep[`.mm.minimax];C;"1122"] rand C